dekameter/guilty_pleasures/README.md

 # guilty_pleasures
-A command line tool that aggregate's a user's Letterboxd ratings and sorts them by the average rating difference.
+A command line tool that aggregates a user's Letterboxd ratings and sorts them by the average rating difference.